|

 Learn to operate everything well in advance,

 and be sure all works well.
-You may
+I

 even consider having your cameras